Alpaca: Digestion

-Alpacas, like other camelids, have a three-chambered stomach; combined with chewing cud, this three-chambered system allows maximum extraction of nutrients from low-quality forages.
+Like other camelids, alpacas have a three-chambered stomach; combined with chewing cud, this three-chambered system allows maximum extraction of nutrients from low-quality forages.
 Alpacas are not ruminants, pseudo-ruminants, or modified ruminants, as there are many differences between the anatomy and physiology of a camelid and a ruminant stomach.

-Alpacas will chew their food in a figure eight motion, swallow the food, and then pass it into one of the stomach's chambers.
-The first and second chambers (called C1 and C2) are anaerobic fermentation chambers where the fermentation process begins.
+Alpacas chew their food in a figure eight motion, swallow it, and then pass it into one of their stomach's chambers.
+The first and second chambers (C1 and C2) are anaerobic fermentation chambers where the fermentation process begins.
 The alpaca will further absorb nutrients and water in the first part of the third chamber.
 The end of the third chamber (called C3) is where the stomach secretes acids to digest food and is the likely place where an alpaca will have ulcers if stressed.

 Poisonous plants

-Many plants are poisonous to the alpaca, including the bracken fern, Madagascar ragwort, oleander, and some azaleas.
-In common with similar livestock, others include acorns, African rue, agave, amaryllis, autumn crocus, bear grass, broom snakeweed, buckwheat, ragweed, buttercups, calla lily, orange tree foliage, carnations, castor beans, and many others.